A new study led by researchers in the Texas A&M University School of Public Health explores the potential adverse…

 School of Public Health offers the opportunity to apply for full scholarships with monthly stipends funded through NIOSH grant

 Finding a full scholarship to college is extremely difficult, especially at the graduate level.
-One of the best kept secrets at the Texas A&M School of Public Health includes full scholarships with monthly stipends, available every year to students in the Department of Environmental and Occupational Health.
+One of the best kept secrets at the Texas A&M University School of Public Health includes full scholarships with monthly stipends, available every year to students in the Department of Environmental and Occupational Health.
 Students with these scholarships get training from award-winning faculty along with connections to competitive employers in the field.

-The National Institute for Occupational Safety and Health (NIOSH) Training Grant from the Centers for Disease Control and Prevention provides accepted students full-tuition support, a monthly stipend and funds for travel to conferences and trainings.
-Applicants must meet admission standards as outlined in the SPH Graduate Catalog, have a 3.0 GPA or above, have a competitive GRE score and be enrolled in the Occupational Safety & Health degree program.
+The National Institute for Occupational Safety and Health (NIOSH) Training Grant from the Centers for Disease Control and Prevention (CDC) provides accepted students full-tuition support, a monthly stipend, and funds for travel to conferences and trainings.
+Applicants must meet admission standards as outlined in the School of Public Health Graduate Catalog, have a 3.0 GPA or above, and be enrolled in the Occupational Safety and Health degree program.

-“This scholarship is available to first- and second-year graduate students who exhibit a healthy interest in occupational health,” said Adam Pickens, PhD, instructional assistant professor at the School of Public Health.
+“This scholarship is available to first- and second-year graduate students who exhibit a healthy interest in occupational health,” said Adam Pickens, PhD, instructional associate professor at the School of Public Health.
 “This program is unique because the Occupational Safety and Health program is one of the few that provides full-tuition assistance to graduate students while giving them an excellent education focused on occupational safety and a chance to network with some of the best companies across the nation.”